Step-by-step walkthrough of applying for FMCSA operating authority through Motus (motus.dot.gov), the $300 fee, FMCSA review, and the BOC-3 filing.

 Step 5: Authority Activates in SAFER

-End-to-end, the process typically runs 3 to 6 weeks from OP-1 submission to an active MC number.
+End-to-end, the process typically runs 3 to 6 weeks from submission to an active MC number.
 Carriers whose BOC-3 or insurance arrives late can easily extend past that.

 Filing Yourself vs. Using a Service